SkyAphid/Clear/README.md

 # Recommended Projects (See Also)
 - [LWJGUI - LWJGL3 JavaFX Alternative](https://github.com/orange451/LWJGUI)
 I contributed a bit to this project, of which some of those contributions helped for the basis of Clear.
-If you're wanting more in-depth functionality closer to JavaFX, I recommend this project.
+If you're wanting more in-depth functionality closer to JavaFX, I highly recommend this project.
 Clear is meant to be somewhat more minimalistic and straight-forward, whereas LWJGUI will give you a close approximation of JavaFX's general structure.
 It's well-made and concise, I highly recommend this UI solution if Clear doesn't have the features you're looking for.